Ways to ignore files locally without editing .gitignore

 Introduction

-When doing team development, there are often situations where you want to exclude files you use personally from Git's management.
+When working on team development, there are often situations where you want to exclude files that only you use from Git management.

 - Personal notes and TODO files